Yves911/generic_433_sender/README.md

 ##hall_sender.ino

-Connect to PIN2 (aka interrupt 0) a hall sensor for example a OH44E.
+In addition to above, connect to PIN2 (aka interrupt 0) a hall sensor for example a OH44E.

 The A3144E Hall sensor 44E OH44E principle of Hall effect switch IC, the use of magnetic semiconductor integrated circuit manufacturing technology, which is determined by the voltage regulator, Hall-voltage generator, differential amplifier, Schmitt trigger , temperature compensation circuit and open-collector output stage consisting of magnetic sensing circuit, the input of magnetic induction, the output is a digital voltage signal